-Before you start
+Before you start PrEP

-First, please talk to a health advisor, nurse or doctor at the clinic.
-These people can help you if you want to take PrEP, or are already taking it.
+These people can help you if you want to start PrEP, or are already taking it.

-PrEP can only be used if you are HIV negative.
 If you are already HIV positive and don’t realise it, you could develop drug resistance.

-Ask for a 4th-generation HIV blood test.
+Ask for a 4th generation HIV blood test.
 This is also called an antigen/antibody test.
 This will tell you if you have HIV so long as you haven’t had other risks in the last six weeks.

 If you are just starting PrEP and had a risk in the last six weeks, have another 4th generation HIV test six weeks after starting.
 This is to be sure an early infection is not missed.